AdobeDocs/advertising-cloud.en/help/dsp/inventory/deal-id-edit-advertisers.md

 ---
-title: Edit the Advertisers with Access to a Deal ID
+title: Edit the Advertisers with Access to a Private Deal
-description: Learn how to specify which advertisers can access a deal ID.
+description: Learn how to specify which advertisers can access a private deal.
 feature: DSP Private Inventory, DSP Deal IDs
 exl-id: 6efbc5dc-90d8-46a5-88fe-218990c6336d
 ---
-# Edit the Advertisers with Access to a Deal ID
+# Edit the Advertisers with Access to a Private Deal

 >[!NOTE]
 >